Drishyam (2015 film): Box office

-In 2022 film was released in China earning 30k USD on day 1 and total $4.05 million in lifetime run making total woworldwide total gross of ₹1.47 billion.
+In 2022 film was released in China earning 30k USD on day 1 and total $4.05 million in lifetime run making total worldwide total gross of ₹1.47 billion.

 Sequel

-Following the success of the original Malayalam film Drishyam 2, Panorama Studios accquired the remake rights for the film in May 2021.

-Drishyam 2 features Ajay Devgn, Tabu, Shriya Saran, Ishita Dutta, Mrunal Jadhav and Rajat Kapoor, who reprise their roles, along with new additions Akshaye Khanna and Saurabh Shukla.
+Following the success of the original Malayalam film Drishyam 2, Panorama Studios acquired the remake rights for the film in May 2021.
+Ajay Devgn, Tabu, Shriya Saran, Ishita Dutta, Mrunal Jadhav and Rajat Kapoor, reprise their roles.